 For the courses listed above, we will ask you to fill out an online form that requests certain information that you will likely have included on your CV.
 Further details, including instructions for accessing the form and submitting your standard CV, can be found in the Standardised CV form section of this page.

-The changes apply to the departmental assessment procedure only.
+The changes apply to the departmental selection procedure only.
 The college selection procedure has not been amended, and will be undertaken in the same way as for any other courses within the University.

 Collection of socio-economic data